-Lying in the northwest portion of the State of Nevada, named for a tribe of American Indians and containing a land area of 6,251 square miles, Washoe County today encompasses the area of two of the nine original counties-Washoe and Lake (later renamed Roop) -into which the Territory of Nevada was divided by the first territorial legislature in 1861.
+Lying in the northwest portion of the State of Nevada, named for a tribe of American Indians and containing a land area of 6,600 square miles, Washoe County today encompasses the area of two of the nine original counties-Washoe and Lake (later was divided by the first territorial legislature in 1861.
 The county, "a land of contrasts, extremes, and apparent contradictions; of mingled barrenness and fertility, beauty and desolation, aridity and storm," was claimed by the Spanish Empire until 1822 when it became a part of Mexican territory resulting from Mexico's successful war of independence from Spain.
 Mexico ceded the area to the United States in 1848 following the Mexican War, and the ceded lands remained part of the "unorganized territory" of the United States until 1850.